vrontier/eoddata/README.md

 - **`client.corporate`** - Company profiles, splits, dividends
 - **`client.fundamentals`** - Financial metrics (PE, EPS, etc.)
 - **`client.technicals`** - Technical indicators (MA, RSI, etc.)

+## Debugging

+The client includes a `debug` flag that can be used to enable verbose logging.
+Setting the environment variable `EODDATA_DEBUG` to `true` will enable debug logging.

 ## Error Handling